CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/OpenapiOpenApiSpecification.md

 HasOrganization returns a boolean if a field has been set.

+### SetOrganizationNil

+`func (o *OpenapiOpenApiSpecification) SetOrganizationNil(b bool)`

+ SetOrganizationNil sets the value for Organization to be an explicit nil

+### UnsetOrganization
+`func (o *OpenapiOpenApiSpecification) UnsetOrganization()`

+UnsetOrganization ensures that no value is present for Organization, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)